veddevv/vgde/README.md

 # vgde

 This Python script fetches and displays information about video games using the RAWG API.
-Simply enter the name of a game, and the script will provide details such as the game's release date, rating, description, and background image.
+Simply enter the name of a game, and the script will provide details such as the game's release date, rating, etc.

 ## Features
 - Fetches game information from the RAWG API.
 - Displays game name, release date, rating, description, and background image.
 - User-friendly prompts for game search.
 - Error handling for network issues and invalid input.
+- Improved logging configuration for better debugging.
+- Graceful handling of non-integer request timeout values.

 ## Requirements
 - Python 3.x